ben3347/cloud-native-project/README.md

 - Sean Okpoebo

 ## Project Description
-This project aims to provide users with a convenient platform to access movie reviews and statistics.
+This project aims to provide users with a convenient platform to access movie reviews and information.
 Think of it as a simplified version of Letterbox.
 With AI-generated reviews and data pulled from an external API, users can quickly find the information they need about their favorite movies.
 Data will be combined into a blog post like UI.

-* **Review Microservice (Container 1)**: Requests information from an AI to create a movie review from online ratings and summaries of the requested movie.
+* **Sean: Review Microservice (Container 1)**: Requests information from an AI to create a movie review from online ratings and summaries of the requested movie.

+* **Eleanor: Movie Information Microservice (Container 3)**: This container retrieves informations from OMDB API and adds it to movieDB.json which has a RESTful API associated with it so the Ghost container can access the information.
+For the purpose of the presentation's demonstration, there is a manual post function, which fetches information about the top 5 lifetime grossing movies and adds it to the JSON file.
+Further development of this MS will lead to the implementation of a chronJob, which calls the randomPost function.
+This function randomly adds a new movie from the top 50 lifetime grossing movies to the database, allowing users to search for movie review via the Ghost UI.

-* **UI (Container 2)**: A ghost UI will allow users to search a movie title in the search bar.
+* **Ben: UI (Container 2)**: A ghost UI will allow users to search a movie title in the search bar.
 If the movie is availible, the UI will show the blog post that container 4 made.

-* **Movie Information Microservice (Container 3)**: Every 10 minutes of the program running a movie from the top 50 lifetime gross movies is randomly resquested.
-The Movie Information MS retrieves information about requested movies from OMDB API.
-This MS will have a manual post function for the presentation, which requests the top 5 lifetime gross for the purpose of the presentation.
-There will be provisions to prevent movies from being requested multiple times.
-The information retrieved from OMDB API is added to movieDB.json which has a restFUL API associated with so the other Microservices can access the information.

 * **Blog Post Microservice (Container 4)**: Combines information from the Movie Information MS and the Review MS to create a single blog post.
 The blog post will be added to ghost.